-Spot clean the mattress cover with a solution of mild detergent, such as Woolite, and warm water or sparkling water.
-Avoid saturating the fabric to avoid shrinking.
+- Spot clean the mattress cover with a solution of mild detergent, such as Woolite, and warm water or sparkling water.
+Avoid saturating the fabric to avoid shrinking. - 2.
+Lay cover flat to air-dry.

 Machine washing, dry cleaning, or heat-drying could damage the mattress cover and will void the warranty.
 Vacuuming the cover may snag, soil or otherwise damage it.